-4. Don’t give up – You might need to pitch a lot before you get investment.
+4. Don’t give up – You might need to pitch a lot before you get an investment.

 Tell us about your experience as a woman in tech.

-There are a lot of women in tech, however there hasn’t been loads of opportunities for us, but that is changing.
-There are now more female venture capitalists and investors that focus on female-founded startups only which is amazing news!
+There are a lot of women in tech, however, there haven’t been loads of opportunities for us, but that is changing.
+There are now more female venture capitalists and investors who focus on female-founded startups only which is amazing news!
 We’ve come a long way.

 What challenges have you faced as a woman in tech?

-What is your advice be to other women in the same field?
+What is your advice to other women in the same field?